NeuralVox/OpenPhonemizer/README.md

 A permissively licensed, open sourced, local IPA Phonemizer (G2P) powered by deep learning.
 This Phonemizer attempts to replicate the `espeak` Phonemizer while remaining permissively-licensed.

+OpenPhonemizer is designed to be a drop-in replacement for espeak's phonemizer.
+This means you can use DeepPhonemizer in your software even if your software is not GPL licensed.

 OpenPhonemizer is heavily based on the amazing [DeepPhonemizer](https://github.com/as-ideas/DeepPhonemizer).
 The main changes are the model checkpoints, which more closely resemble `espeak`'s phonemizer.

 Optional GPL-licensed portions are available [here](https://github.com/NeuralVox/OpenPhonemizer-GPL).